-A two-dimensional array of moats can be approximated by either horizontal strips with width $s_y$ in the limit $a_x/p_x \rightarrow 1$, or vertical strips with width $s_x$ in the limit $a_y/p_y \rightarrow 1$.
+Two-dimensional rectangular arrays of rectangular moats can be approximated by either horizontal strips with width $s_y$ in the limit $a_x/p_x \rightarrow 1$, or vertical strips with width $s_x$ in the limit $a_y/p_y \rightarrow 1$.
 In the latter case, $s_x$ would replace $s_y$ in Eq.~\ref{eq:Bexp_slits}.
 The simplest interpolation between these two dependencies is